EMFE2022/EMFE_DEMO/README.md

 $   self.m.control_gradient_con = ConstraintList(rule=self._control_gradient_con(self.m, self.ncp))
 $   self.m.noncollocation_point_error_con = ConstraintList(rule=self._noncollocation_point_error_con(self.m, self.ncp))
 # the optimized result in folder output/Lander/opt_EMFE_2023_04_26_14_22_38_template
-# In fact, the initial value given here is the solution result of EMFE, but the control sequence of the solution result loses the bang-bang characteristics, and the error of its non-collocation point error becomes larger
+# the initial value given here is the solution result of EMFE for the better demonstration.
+The the control sequence of the solution result loses the bang-bang characteristics, and the error of its non-collocation point error becomes larger
-# the result of the opt() function should be used as the initial value too.
-Here, for the convenience of demonstration (for better contrast effect and reduced initial value sensitivity), the result of EMFE is used as the initial value.
+# the result of the opt() function can be used as the initial value too, and have no differece with EMFE reslut because of load_MFE_data_flag

 #################### STEP 2 ###########################
 # Then use the result of the problem just solved as the initial data to solve the EMFE problem